 Nicole R. Brown (2002), Ph.D., Purdue University, Associate Professor.
 An advocate for writing for social change, her areas of specialization include rhetoric, technical writing, sustainability studies, visual rhetoric, community-based writing and internships.
 She has presented scholarly papers and published articles on place-based writing, internships and identity, visual rhetoric, and the social construction of community online.

-Jeremy Cushman (2013), Ph.D., Purdue University, Assistant Professor and Director of Composition.
+Jeremy Cushman (2013), Ph.D., Purdue University, Associate Professor and Director of Composition.
 His research and teaching interests include Rhetorical Theory, Workplace and Organizational Writing, New Media Studies, and Pedagogical Theory.
 He has published and presented on invention in the workplace, digital production in the classroom, and religious rhetorics.
 He is currently working through a large ethnographic inquiry centered on automotive technicians, which examines the relationship between workplace narratives and inventive workplace practices.